Hard Money Loan

 Also called short-term bridge loans, these loans are usually used as a desperate remedy wherein no other option may be available.

-The main feature of such loans is that, instead of relying on the financial strength or the loan applicant's credit score, these loans are backed by some property or hard money, tangible assets like a particular property instead of paper money.
+The main feature of such loans is that, instead of relying on financial strength or the loan applicant's credit score, they are backed by property or hard money, tangible assets like a particular property instead of paper money.

 In default, the lender could take ownership of these tangible assets.
 Such loans are also often less stringent and can be approved quickly.